khandaniyal/TheGameOfLife/README.md

 execution without IDE.

-To run the program you have to compile the code, as it is written in java with  the command :
+To run the program you have to compile the code, as it is written in java with a:

 javac 'name'.java.

-and to run it with the command : java 'name'.
+and to run it with a java 'name'.

 diego.mendez@a25pc0:~/TheGameOfLife$ ls
 practice.java  README.rst